fineanmol/plant-tree/README.md

-🌾 Updated on Fri, 27 Jun 2025 09:01:20 GMT
+🌲 Updated on Fri, 27 Jun 2025 09:11:34 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "The best error message is the one that never shows up."